Welcome to the world of ballpoint pen artistry,

 - Pens with a large diameter, like those with four or ten colors in one.

-I like being able to immediately grab a standard pen, and they seem just as good as the fancier models to me.
+I like being able to immediately grab a standard pen I can grip as I wish.

 The ballpoint pen technology is a marvelous product design discovery!

 The cosmetics industry imported the ballpoint system

 by offering skincare products like eye lifters and roll-on deodorants,

 which use a modified ballpoint system with a much larger ball.

 If you too think this transfer of technology is incredible,

 you have the makings of a product designer.